Skip to content

 Add Schema

-In car/schema.py, lets add some serializer for car input and output data
+In car/schema.py, let's add some serializer for car input and output data

 from ellar.common import Serializer